 - Developing excellent rapport with the medical director and director of nursing services

-Of course, there is always an adjustment period when switching to such advanced long term care software.
-Oliver talked about how, initially, he was “overwhelmed” by the possibilities presented by EHRs.
+Of course, there is always an adjustment period when switching to such advanced long-term care software.
+Oliver talked about how, initially, he was “overwhelmed” by the possibilities presented by long-term care software systems.
 “You look at it, and you think, ‘Wow, look at all this stuff that needs to get done!’,” he remarked.
 “Previously, you knew, consciously or subconsciously, that there were a great number of tasks that you needed to perform, and you would get to the chart eventually,” he said.
 “But now I’ve got this report in front of me, and it’s like you’re drinking from a water hose instead of a glass.”

-EHRs ultimately facilitate a Director of Nursing’s work and allow him or her to work more efficiently and effectively. “[An EHR] is a new set of eyes that allows me to see a lot further than I could if I were just making my rounds,” Oliver said.
-But EHRs do require a different sort of skill, namely, correlating data to be able to prioritize tasks.
+Long-term care software systems ultimately facilitate a Director of Nursing’s work and allow him or her to work more efficiently and effectively. “[An EHR] is a new set of eyes that allows me to see a lot further than I could if I were just making my rounds,” Oliver said.
+But long-term care software systems do require a different sort of skill, namely, correlating data to be able to prioritize tasks.
 “The best advice I ever got about using EHRs came from a physician on a day in which I was having a meltdown,” he said.
 “He told me, ‘Well, as a doctor, you know that you can’t take care of 100 people at once, Charles, so you must decide who your sickest patients are.’
 And so I had to learn how to use my EHR to tell me who was the sickest, so I could know where to insert myself or approach my staff accordingly, tell them to watch particular people.”